-When it comes to physical therapy there are a lot of techniques available, including techniques that some would even call unconventional therapy.
-Below we’ve listed 4 types of unconventional therapy that are being used to treat patients across the nation.
+When it comes to physical therapy there are many techniques available, some of which are very unconventional.
+Take dancing for example.
+There are many people who say they “dance until they feel better,” and it turns out there’s some truth behind it.
+Check out the four types of unconventional therapy listed below.
+More therapists are using these techniques to treat patients across the nation.
 How many of these unconventional therapy techniques would you use?

 1. Unconventional – Role Playing Games (RPG)